mstrehse/mcp-brain/brain-mcp-description.md

 ## CRITICAL BEHAVIORS
 ✅ Check existing memories before creating new content ✅ Break complex work into tasks systematically

+# MANDATORY RULES

+🚨 MANDATORY: THE FIRST THING YOU MUST ALWAY TO IS TO LIST YOUR MEMORIES!!!
+EVEN IT YOU ARE 100% SURE YOU CAN SOLVE THE TASK WITHOUT, ITS PROHIBITED TO DO WITHOUT LISTING MEMORY!!!
+READ RELEVANT INFORMATION IN MEMORY BEFORE READING ANY FILES!!!

+🚨 MANDATORY: ONLY ASK USING THE MCP ASK TOOL WHENEVER INFORMATION ARE UNCLEAR OR THERE MULTIPLE OPTIONS TO PROCEED!!!

+🚨 MANDATORY: ALWAYS SPLIT THE TASK INTO SMALLER TASKS AND ADD THE TO THE TASK QUEUE.
+SOLVE ONE AFTER THE OTHER!!!
 ✅ Ask questions when there are multiple options or uncertainties ✅ Use templates when available for proven workflows
 ✅ Always complete task queues fully